 - Put your team members first to help them build trust in your leadership skills.
 This will motivate them to keep developing new ideas.

-- Study and understand your team’s strength and weaknesses, and then seek ways to improve on the weakness.
+- Study and understand your team’s strengths and weaknesses, and then seek ways to improve on the weakness.
 Remember, your goal is for the team to run so smoothly that it can still be coordinated even in your absence.

 This all sounds great, right?
 But what happens when things go wrong?